Faculty and Staff

 CHOIR Role: Researcher, Psychophysiological CORE Co-lead

-Research Interests: Orthopedic injuries (specifically hip pain conditions), pain, rehabilitation, biomechanics, intervention development
+Research Interests: Orthopedic injuries (specifically hip pain conditions), pain, rehabilitation, biomechanics, mind-body intervention development

-Clinical Interests: Integrating psychological skills and movement-based interventions for patients with chronic hip pain
+Clinical Interests: Integrating psychological and mind-body skills into rehabilitation for patients with chronic musculoskeletal pain

 Publications: | Harvard Catalyst | PubMed | Google Scholar | ResearchGate |